**As of April 2017, the Poas Volcano National Park is closed due to volcanic inactivity.The park is still closed as of 2018**

 How to Get to Poas Volcano National Park

-If you rent a car, it’s fairly easy once you are in Alajuela because you will see signs that will guide you to the park.
+If you rent a car in Costa Rica, it’s fairly easy once you are in Alajuela because you will see signs that will guide you to the park.
 The drive to the park is very nice, you will have a great view from the central valley, pastures, local stores that sell strawberries and souvenirs.

 We really enjoy driving there because the views up to the national park are just stunning.